linode/apl-docs/docs/inst-overview.md

 ## Experimentation & evaluation

-For experimentation and evaluation purposes, use the quickstart for Azure and Google Cloud Platform (AWS will come soon).
+For experimentation and evaluation purposes, use the quickstart for Azure, Google Cloud Platform and AWS.
 Go to the [quickstart](https://github.com/redkubes/quickstart) repository on Github to get started.

 After installing Otomi, perform the [post-installation steps](post-install).
 To learn how to work with Otomi, start with the [tutorials](/docs/tutorials/).